Software programs for CNC machining can be a costly affair.

 Quick summary of cncjs software

-It is an open-source controller platform that can be used to send G-code to controllers running on GRBL, Marlin, Smoothieware, and Tiny G firmware.
+It is an open-source CNC software that can be used to send G-code to controllers running on GRBL, Marlin, Smoothieware, and Tiny G firmware.

-cncjs is the only control software in my knowledge that has such capabilities.
+cncjs is the only control software to my knowledge that has such capabilities.

 The setup process might require some time and is tricky, but online support will help you with it.